 There's occasionally been some agitation to revamp the theatre into something more respectable.
 There were stories in local papers in 2009 encouraging the City of West Hollywood (or someone) to buy the property and return the theatre to Hollywood programming.
 Curbed L.A. ran an August 2009 story "After the Porn: What to do With the Studs Theatre."

-A November 2013 item on the West Hollywood Preservation Alliance's Facebook page noted that the City of West Hollywood was discussing the purchase of several properties including the Monica Theatre and the Coast Playhouse / Pan Andreas Theatre, 8325 Santa Monica Blvd.
-Evidently no action was taken.
-You can check for the latest news, if any, on the WHPA Facebook page or the WHPA website.
+In 2013 the City of West Hollywood was discussing the purchase of several theatre properties including the Monica Theatre and the Coast Playhouse, 8325 Santa Monica Blvd.
+The city ended up buying the Coast Playhouse but not the Monica.

 The amazing Bruce Torrence Hollywood Photograph Collection includes this 1975 photo looking east toward the theatre when it was the Pussycat.